jae0/aegis.survey/README.md

 # aegis.survey

-This package integrates data from various surveys.
+This R-package integrates data from various surveys.
 Currently they include:

 - ![Groundfish RV surveys](https://github.com/jae0/aegis.survey/blob/master/R/groundfish_survey_db.R); and,

 - ![Snow crab surveys](https://github.com/jae0/bio.snowcrab/blob/master/README.md).

 but of course is readily extended to any other survey.
 Use the above as guides.